Gmail vs Hotmail: North America Inbox Showdown 2025

 ROUND 3: PERSONAL PUNCH

-GMAIL: Meanwhile, Gmail users can use RSS feeds to deliver blog and news updates from their favourite sites straight to their inboxes.
-Other than that, Gmail doesn’t get too personal.
+GMAIL: Gmail users can receive RSS feeds delivering blog and news updates from favorite sites straight to their inboxes.
+Beyond that, Gmail keeps things practical rather than personal.

 SCORE: HOTMAIL – 1